bittricky/rpgs/README.md

 ### The Rise of the LitRPG Literary Genre

 The rise of the [LitRPG genre](https://en.wikipedia.org/wiki/LitRPG) can be attributed to a number of factors.
-The emergence of the GameLit or LitRPG genres where characters are fully immersed inside a measurable game-like world, parallels the growing popularity of RPGs in the growing gaming industry where ones own efforts, arguably, correlate directly to the outcome of the game and the character's development over the course of time.
+The emergence of the GameLit or LitRPG genres characters are fully immersed inside a measurable game-like world, parallels the growing popularity of RPGs in the growing gaming industry where ones own efforts, arguably, correlate directly to the outcome of the game and the character's development over the course of time.
 These novels often feature in-world game mechanics, leveling or skill-based progression systems, driven by the player's choices that are filled with purpose mirroring the structure and emotional impact derived from many role-playing games themselves.

 This literary movement began to take shape in the early 2000s with works like the [ .hack// video game series (2002)](https://en.wikipedia.org/wiki/.hack_(video_game_series)), which introduced the **“trapped in a game” premise**.
 It drew further influence from massively multiplayer online games such as [World of Warcraft (2004)](https://en.wikipedia.org/wiki/World_of_Warcraft), and by around 2010 Russian authors, most notably Dmitry Rus and Vasily Mahanenko, were explicitly integrating game mechanics into their narratives, coining the term “LitRPG.”
 The genre entered the English-language mainstream with novels like [Ready Player One (2011)](https://en.wikipedia.org/wiki/Ready_Player_One) by Ernest Cline and [The Land: Founding (2015)](https://en.wikipedia.org/wiki/The_Land_(novel)) by Aleron Kong, and its evolution could also be said to have been inspired by the immersive world-building of iconic games, as 3D gaming became more accessible in those early years with [Super Mario 64](https://en.wikipedia.org/wiki/Super_Mario_64), [The Legend of Zelda: Ocarina of Time (1998)](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_Ocarina_of_Time) and [Final Fantasy VII (1997)](https://en.wikipedia.org/wiki/Final_Fantasy_VII) releasing on the N64 and Playstation.
 These and other genre titles resonated with the digital-native readers and players who grew up immersed in richly detailed worlds where player agency and emotional investment became central to their gaming experience.

+## The Literary Foundation

-As both gaming and fiction continue to evolve towards more interactive, character-centric experiences, LitRPGs acts as a literary extension of what RPGs have always promised: the ability to actively live through a story, not just read or watch it unfold.
+As both gaming and fiction continue to evolve towards more interactive, character-centric experiences, LitRPG, which some may call a form of power fantasy, serves as a literary complement to what RPGs have always offered: the vicarious experience of character progression and world-building, though ultimately through reading rather than direct interaction.
+In LitRPG, game-like elements form an essential part of the story, and visible RPG statistics (for example strength, intelligence, damage) are a significant part of the reading experience.

+## Cross-Media Expansion

+### Beyond Literature

+This genre of storytelling has transcended literary boundaries and flourished across multiple other media formats, particularly in Korean manhwa, webtoons, and their recent anime adaptations being produced well established platforms such as Crunchyroll and Netflix, even Amazon Prime Video.
+The expansion represents a significant shift in how gaming-inspired narratives are consumed and are being adapted across different cultural contexts to bring a vibrant and immersive experience to audiences around the world.

+### The Korean Wave in Animation

+As of 2025, The surge in South Korean-originated content has been particularly notable in recent years.
+[Solo Leveling](https://en.wikipedia.org/wiki/Solo_Leveling), which premiered as an anime in January 2024, became a landmark success that opened doors for numerous other adaptations.
+[Tower of God](https://en.wikipedia.org/wiki/Tower_of_God_(anime)), which received its anime adaptation in 2020, was one of the earlier pioneers in this space, demonstrating the viability of manhwa-to-anime adaptations competing against other animated series of its category.

+### Industry Growth and Statistics

+The momentum behind manhwa and webtoon adaptations has reached unprecedented levels.
+LINE's CEO Kim Shin-bae revealed an aggressive strategy: having overseen only 12 anime adaptations in 2024, the company plans 20 webtoon-based anime series in 2025.
+In light of Solo Leveling's success, major publisher Line Manga is bringing 20 webtoons to anime in the upcoming year.

+The webtoon industry's growth reflected an 8.28 billion USD revenue in 2023, with enthusiasts and experts expecting a 27.3% CAGR from 2024 to 2030.
+The global market size for webtoons is expected to exceed $60 billion by 2030.

+### Cultural Parallels: South Korean and Japanese Movements

+This surge in South Korean-originated content mirrors Japan's isekai literary movement that has become widely popular for decades, with both genres often overlapping with LitRPG elements and sharing similar themes of character progression and world-building.
+The cross-pollination between these cultural movements has created a rich ecosystem of content that spans comics, graphic novels, manhwa, manhua, webtoons, webnovels, and manga.

+### Media Format Diversity

+The LitRPG inspired storytelling approach has found expression across numerous formats:

+- **Manhwa**: South Korean comics that often feature game-like progression systems
+- **Webtoons**: Digital comics optimized for mobile reading, frequently incorporating RPG elements
+- **Manhua**: Chinese comics increasingly adopting LitRPG themes
+- **Manga**: Japanese comics, particularly in the isekai subgenre
+- **Webnovels**: Online serialized fiction often serving as source material for visual adaptations
+- **Anime**: Animated adaptations bringing these stories to global audiences that have unique cultural and aesthetic elements in the animated style.

+## The Acceleration Trend

+The plan to create 20 new adaptations marks a major turning point—not just another adaptation here and there, but a full-scale integration of webtoons and anime.
+Webtoon adaptations affect the anime industry positively by introducing fresher, more innovative ways of visual storytelling.

+The trend is indeed accelerating significantly, with recently formed studios like XTorm specializing in adaptations of different manhwa and Korean web novels, indicating a structural shift in the industry toward this content type.

+This expansion represents more than just a trend—it signals a fundamental shift in how gaming-inspired narratives are created, adapted, and consumed across global markets, with LitRPG serving as a bridge between interactive entertainment and traditional storytelling media.
+Looking at the recent popular productions on Amazon Prime Video, Netflix, and Crunchyroll, it is clear that this trend is not going to slow down any time soon.

-So if you got that itch to play an RPG, but don't have the time to scratch it, or if you just want to enjoy the experience of gaming through those narratives in a different way, [LitRPGs are a great way to do so](https://www.goodreads.com/list/show/127417.Best_LitRPG_books_ALL_).
+> So if you have that itch to experience RPG-style adventures but don't have the time for actual gaming, or if you want to enjoy RPG themes and mechanics through a different medium, [LitRPGs are a great way to do so](https://www.goodreads.com/list/show/127417.Best_LitRPG_books_ALL_).

 ### How to use this list?